SoftUni-Internal/interactive-content/EN/02-Text-Processing/03-Summary.md

 - **Strings** are immutable series of **characters**

-- They have built-in methods that we use to process them.
+- They have built\-in methods that we use to process them.

 - Examples of built\-in methods: